butorinsasha/cryboard/README.md

-# iOSKeyboardClone
+# cryboard
-This is for Mika
+This is for people